Olympus E-5 vs Panasonic GH5

 Body comparison: Olympus E-5 vs Panasonic GH5

-An illustration of the physical size and weight of the Olympus E-5 and the Panasonic GH5 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The physical size and weight of the Olympus E-5 and the Panasonic GH5 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the E-5 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5 is notably smaller (18 percent) than the Olympus E-5.
 Moreover, the GH5 is markedly lighter (17 percent) than the E-5.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.